 Wherever your morning may take you, these genius, expert-approved breakfasts will serve up the fuel your body needs to get through the day—and lose weight over time, too!
 While all of the combinations are different and delicious in their own way, they’ve all got one thing in common: they’re packed with healthy fats, protein, and complex, fiber-filled carbs.
 That’s the ultimate morning trifecta!

-Power Grain Waffle
+Power Grain Waffle with Nut Butter

 “Every morning I toast a slice of Ezekiel bread or a Van’s Power Grains waffle and top it with some all natural crunchy nut butter, a touch of jam, and a sprinkle of raw shelled hemp seeds.
 This is a perfect combination of complex carbs, and protein, and heart-healthy essential fats.
 To round out the meal, I’ll add any fruit that’s in season.
 In the summer, my favorites are peaches and watermelon.
 This meal stabilizes blood sugar levels and keeps you satisfied for hours.” — Laura Burak MS, RD, CDN, Laura Burak Nutrition